iarsystems/iar-vsc-debug/README.md

 ## Debugging the sample workspace

-Launch the `Extension + Server` configuration from the debugging panel.
+Launch the `Extension` configuration from the debugging panel (the DAP adapter runs 'inline' in the extension and thus does not need a `Server` launch).
 The launch will default to an the `samples/GettingStarted` VSCode workspace, containing an Embedded Workbench project.

-You can build the project using `Terminal > Run Task > iar > Build` and then debug it selecting the `Debug with C-SPY` launch type.
+For some reason the `iar-vsc` build extension might clean the example project when you open the sample project.
+You can then build the project again using `Terminal > Run Task > iar > Build` and then debug it selecting the `Debug with C-SPY` launch type.

 ## Debugging your own projects